fredviken/rant-radar/README.md

 pnpm dev
 ```

-Make sure to enale realtime for the `jobs` table in the supabase dashboard.
+Enable realtime for the `jobs` table in your Supabase dashboard.